flipcoder/midimech/README.md

 123
 ```

-All the modes for this, (such as lydian, dorian, etc.) a re accessible by picking a different starting note.
+All the modes for this, (such as lydian, dorian, etc.) are accessible by picking a different starting note.

 Similarly, the penatonic scale has the "2-3" pattern: